DanieleGioia/PerishableMEC/README.md

 To asses the effect on the experiments, they were repeated with a maximum number of steps ten times larger, equal to 14000, using the stopping criterion at 0.02% and the optimization strategy presented in Gioia and Minner (2023).
 For the out-of-sample evaluation, we increase the 7000-period-long horizon five-fold to 35000.
 Evaluation and optimization of the full design of experiments are here presented in an updated version of Tables 5 and 6 from Gioia and Minner (2023).

 A value of 0.02% can be unattainable, thus hitting the max it wall.
 Furthermore,  autocorrelation should be checked when assessing convergence, as high autocorrelation might jeopardize it.
 This strategy definitely requires some improvement.
 Right now, this library uses a 0.5% value and a 100 steps window with 70000 max it, but I really suggest to use better strategies to stop the simulation.
+At least, Welch's method should be used!

 Conclusions and remarks in Gioia and Minner (2023) remain valid, but some values have changed slightly.
 For example, the waste reduction of the BSP policy for a 5-period shelf-life compared to the COP policy has decreased, while the profit values of many multi-echelon policies have improved, as they are more prone to non-convergence of the expected value estimate due to more complex dynamics during simulation than single-echelon policies.
 It is also reasonable to point out that the very choice of optimization algorithm is practically a hyperparameter of the study and that, using non-surrogate techniques, different results might be obtained.